Berger Picard: History

-In 2018 a genetic study found that, just prior to 1859, a broadly distributed European herding dog had given rise to the French Berger Picard, the German Shepherd Dog, and the five Italian herding breeds: the Bergamasco Shepherd, Cane Paratore, Lupino del Gigante, Pastore d'Oropa, and the Pastore della Lessinia e del Lagorai.
+In 2018 a genetic study found that, just prior to 1859, a broadly distributed European herding dog had given rise to the French Berger Picard, the German Shepherd Dog, and the five Italian herding breeds: the Bergamasco Shepherd Dog, Cane Paratore, Lupino del Gigante, Pastore d'Oropa, and the Pastore della Lessinia e del Lagorai.

 One author believes that the Berger Picard was brought to northern France and the Pas de Calais in the 9th century by the Franks.
 Some experts insist that this breed is related to the more well-known Briard and Beauceron, while others believe it shares a common origin with Dutch and Belgian Shepherds.
 Although the Berger Picard made an appearance at the first French dog show in 1863, the breed's rustic appearance did not lead to popularity as a show dog.

 The breeding stock of the Berger Picard was decimated by the ravages of World War I and World War II.
 With its population concentrated on the farms of north-eastern France, trench warfare in the Somme reduced the breed to near extinction.
 The prevalence of the breed worldwide remains limited, even in its native country.

 In France, there are approximately 3500 dogs.
 The Berger Picard was accepted by the Fédération Cynologique Internationale (FCI) in 1955.

 Germany has approximately 500 of this breed.
 There are approximately 400 Berger Picards in the United States and Canada.
 The Berger Picard Club of America and the Berger Picard Club Canada were formed to help promote and protect this breed.
 The Berger Picard was fully recognized in the herding group by the American Kennel Club on 1 July 2015.
 It is also in the herding group category of the Canadian Kennel Club.

 The interim breed standard for the Picardy Sheepdog was approved and the breed was accepted on to the import register of the United Kingdom's Kennel Club on 1 April 2014.
 The breed can only be shown in Import classes and is awaiting official registration of the proposed Picardy Sheepdog Club.
 The Picard was first shown at Crufts in March 2016 in the Pastoral (Herding) Group.